rozbb/draft-waict-transparency/draft-waict-transparency.md

 #### Enabling transparency

 Finally, Alice is ready to flip the switch.
-In order for her users to start using transparency, she needs to issue a new TLS certificate that indicates that she’s using Loggy and has a specific revision number.
+In order for her users to start using transparency, she needs to enroll with the Enrollment Server, indicating to it that she’s using Loggy and has a specific revision number.
 She performs the build for production, deploys, and checks that transparency is validating in her dev tools.
-She then runs `certbot` with the `--transparency` flag.
+She then runs `enrollify`, a `certbot`-like CLI.
 This will look for the transparency data in her site root and use the first Log it finds (Alice could specify these manually, and even include multiple Logs, but she has no need).
-It embeds the Log Provider and revision information in its Certificate Signing Request (CSR) and sends it to LetsEncrypt for signing.
-On success, it drops the certificate in the appropriate directory, and Alice is all done.
+It embeds the Log Provider and revision information in its POST request to the Enrollment Server, and updates the sites `/.well-known/waict-enrollment-challenge` endpoint accordingly.
+Once this protocol terminates, Alice is all done.

 Alice receives an URGENT email from her monitor, saying that transparency has been enabled.
-She opens prod and checks one last time that everything is validating, and then revokes her old non-transaparency-enabled TLS certificate.
 She breathes a sigh of relief.
 Finally, she can return to her passion of drop-shipping polyester clothing.

 (TODO: Write up how attacks would be detected.
 Site’s forking via different Logs, Logs forking via different Witnesses, etc.)